Coping With the Challenges Faced by Research Students

-Starting your Research
+Difficulty in Starting your Research

 Starting any new endeavor such as a research program may sometimes require a nudge to get initiated.
 Find a simple avenue of attack which will get you started with carrying out research, using analytical equipment, ordering supplies, etc.

 Lack of Communication with Advisor

 A university professor is a busy person, sometimes too busy to spend time with you.
 In the first year, it is important to have guidance in a research project.
 If you aren’t getting enough guidance, arrange to meet your advisor privately and explain the situation.

 Related: Hey there!
 Take a break from the constant challenges of being a graduate student.
 Grab a cup of coffee and visit our PhD Café now!